 - Call the debtor’s friends or coworkers regarding the debt or discuss anything related to the debt with them.

-- Attempts to intimidate the debtor.
+- Attempts to intimidate the debtor is not permitted.

-- Threaten with negative credit reporting.
+- Threaten the consumer with negative credit reporting.

 - Make automated robocalls in an attempt to collect.

-- Seek unjustified amount.
+- Seek an unjustified amount.

 - Use obscene or profane language, racial slurs or insulting remarks.